state-of-the-art/BlendNet/README.md

 header, Manager compares those creds with the stored ones and if they are ok - allow the request and respond.

-Almost the same process happening between Manager and Agent - but with agent credentials.
+Almost the same process happening between Manager and Agent - but with Agent credentials.

 Those credentials are passed to the Manager/Agent as clear text, so BlendNet uses TLS